joemCruz/gis441f16/READ_ME.md

     * Graser, Anita.
 "Anitagraser/QGIS-Processing-tools."
 GitHub.
 GitHub, 23 Apr.
 2015.
 Web.
 07 Nov.
 2016.
 [PySAL-QGIS Integration](https://github.com/anitagraser/QGIS-Processing-tools/wiki/PySAL-Integration)
   6. Overview

   This project focuses on combining the strengths of PySAL and QGIS using the PySAL-QGIS Integration library.
 Inherently, PySAL is a library of spatial analytics methods, developed in Python, of which QGIS lacks in some areas.
-QGIS, on the other hand, has a ready to use graphical user interface.
+QGIS, on the other hand, has a ready to use GUI.
 For example, QGIS lacks the ability to analyze data using any form of Markov chaining, however, PySAL contains methods to do just that.
 PySAL, as of this moment, lacks the ability to display its own maps whereas QGIS can.
 By combining the functionality of the two, a user will be able to analyze a geospatial problem and draw a map without having to use QGIS and PySAL or some other set of libraries separately, as PySAL analysis will be handled within the QGIS environment.

 ### 2. Current System
   1. Description of existing project